crramirez/windows-uwp.es-es/windows-apps-src/enterprise/customer-database-tutorial.md

     }
     ```

-2. En **Views\CustomerListPage.xaml**, actualizar el panel de pila para agregar un nuevo cliente de manera que contenga un segundo botón:
+2. In **Views\CustomerListPage.xaml**, update the stack panel for adding a new customer so it contains a second button:

     ```xaml
     <StackPanel>